gmar84/data-pipeline/README.md

 The data pipeline extracts the data from the source EHR system, makes all the necessary steps to clean it, and then loads that data into a MySQL database hosted on AWS.

 Here is a very simple and brief overview:
-1. Log into the EHR system, download the data, and load it into Python
+1. Log into the EHR system, download the data, and load it into Python (this is done programmatically using Selenium, more info below)
-2. Clean the data: Removing unncessary services, renaming columns, stripping out commas (,) and converting data types
+2. Clean the data: Removing unncessary services, renaming columns, stripping out characters such as commas (,) and converting data types
 3. Categorize data: Group services into numbered groups for easier reporting
-4. Perform aggregate functions: Service Utilization is calculated as a ratio by performing the following calculation: (in_process_dollars + billed_dollars) / authorized_dollars
+4. Perform aggregate functions: Service Utilization is calculated as a percentage by performing the following calculation: (in_process_dollars + billed_dollars) / authorized_dollars
 5. Load the finalized data set into the MySQL Database

 There is a lot more going on than this simple overview.
 Read on below to see a more in-depth review.